CFD Death Café

 Established in August 2013

-The CFD Death Café starts with a short presentation on topics related to end-of-life.
+The CFD Death Café (in-person events) starts with a short presentation on topics related to end-of-life.

 Recent topics include: